Hawaiideveloper/Infastructure-as-Code-Sample_Env/Credentials_setup/Getting_Started_Step_1_after_README_AWS_Keys.md

-### Step 8: Moving on to testing AWSCLI and launching instances
+### Step 8: Moving on to testing Terraform and launching instances along with VPCs
 - [Leave this page and proceed to the following steps](https://github.com/Hawaiideveloper/Sample_Env/blob/main/Launching_EC2_Instances.sh)